Jotis86/Alzheimer-Project/README.md

 - **Add Important Life Events**: Users can add and keep track of important life events, ensuring they remember significant moments.
 - **Disorientation Alerts**: The skill can alert users if they seem disoriented, providing guidance and support to help them regain their bearings.

+For more details, you can view a demo [here](https://drive.google.com/file/d/1MNlPD3LEnsNudPqZNkTPPEY45AtTd5jl/view?usp=sharing).

 By using this Alexa skill, users and caregivers can access important information and support, helping to improve the quality of life for individuals with Alzheimer's disease.